BarisAlbayrakIEEE/StructuralAnalysis/README.md

 There, offcourse, exist many significant differences in the two data structures.
 However, I think, up to this point, I clearified the important aspects of the issue.
-Nevertheless, I will exclude the DCG implementation in this project defining only the required interfaces by the system as it would be similar with the DAG implementation (e.g. persistency, immutable functions, DFS/BFS iterators, etc.) above.
+Nevertheless, I will exclude the DCG implementation in this project defining only the required interfaces by the CS as it would be similar with the DAG implementation (e.g. persistency, immutable functions, DFS/BFS iterators, etc.) above.